Concrete18/Game-Save-Manager/README.md

 ### Backup and Restore

-* Up to 4 backup redundancy to prevent corruption issues.
+- Up to 4 backup redundancy to prevent corruption issues.
-* Easily add, delete and update games in the backup database using the interface.
+- Easily add, delete and update games in the backup database using the interface.
-* Selecting games shows useful info such as number of saves, size they all take combined and time since last backup.
+- Selecting games shows useful info such as number of saves, size they all take combined and time since last backup.

 ### Smart Browse

 ![Image of Smart Browse](https://raw.githubusercontent.com/Concrete18/Game-Save-Manager/master/images/Smart%20Browse%20Progress.png)
 ![Image of Smart Browse](https://raw.githubusercontent.com/Concrete18/Game-Save-Manager/master/images/Smart%20Browse%20Complete.png)

-* Smart Browse will use a game name to search for the best starting point for selecting the games save location.
+- Smart Browse will use a game name to search for the best starting point for selecting the games save location.
-* Progress bar showing progress for Smart Browse Search.
-* Some games do not include the name in the save directory path so they can't be found.
+- Some games do not include the name in the save directory path so they can't be found.
-* If Smart Browse is uses while the Save Entry has a path, a pop up will let you know if the search found a different directory then what is currently entered.
-* If a game save is entered when searching, you will be told if the found save is different from the current.

 ### Game Search

 ![Image of Smart Browse](https://raw.githubusercontent.com/Concrete18/Game-Save-Manager/master/images/Search%20Example.png)

-* Full game database search above game list.
+- Full game database search above game list.
-* Instant search results as you type without having to hit enter.
+- Instant search results as you type without having to hit enter.

 ### Backup Compression

-* Backup of saves uses compression for saving space.
+- Backup of saves uses compression for saving space.
-* Use below command to view available compression formats.
+- Use below command to view available compression formats.

 ```python
 shutil.get_archive_formats()